Print

 1. Place a heavy pot on a burner and heat the oil.

-2. Add okra to the pot and cook on medium/low heat, occasionally stirring, being careful not to burn the okra.
+2. Add the okra to the pot and cook on medium-low heat, stirring occasionally and being careful not to burn the okra.

-3. Cook until the okra is browned and no longer slimy, which takes about a half hour to an hour; add a small amount of water if the okra sticks to the pot.
+3. Cook until the okra is browned and no longer slimy, which takes about 30 minutes to 1 hour; add a small amount of water if the okra sticks to the bottom of the pot.

-5. Stir in the garlic and let simmer for a few more minutes.
+5. Stir in the garlic and let it simmer for a few more minutes.

 6. Season with salt and red cayenne pepper.